garden-io/garden/docs/examples/simple-project.md

 And that's it!
 Our services are up and running locally, dependencies are resolved, and tests are ready to run.

-Check out some of our other [Guides](../guides/README.md) for more of an in-depth look at the Garden framework.
+Check out some of our other [Example projects](./examples/README.md) for more of an in-depth look.